WayneBooth/fpga-build-test-framework/README.md

 Copy the 'Makefile' from the 'Xilinx-ISE-Makefile' directory into the root of your design.

-You should then create a configuration file (`project.cnf') as discussed in the repo README, depending on your project name, part specs, etc...
+You should then create a configuration file (`project.cnf`) as discussed in the repo README, depending on your project name, part specs, etc...
 A example `project.cnf` file is provided in the root of this repository.

 ### Testbenches